jasper-zanjani/notes/docs/Coding/XAML.md

 There are [several syntaxes](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-syntax-guide "XAML syntax guide") available for use that correspond to various methods of declaring objects:

-=== "Object-element"

-    To declare an object with **object-element syntax**, you write the type's name within angle brackets, similar to HTML:
+- **Object-element syntax** has the type's name within angle brackets, similar to HTML.
 When the object contains other objects, it is called a **container**.
 If the object does not contain other objects, it can be declared with a self-closing tag:
+- **Attribute syntax** has the property value set by declaring an attribute.
+- In **property-element syntax**, signified by a period in the element name, where the portion of the element following the dot representing the identifier of the property.
+- **Content-property syntax** is similar to the property element syntax in that a property's value is set by a child.
+However, in this case the XAML processor interpolates the correct property element, typically Content.
+Some controls can accept more than one child element.
+In the background, this is actually using the **content-property syntax** to assign to the `Children` property.

+=== "Object-element"

     ```xml
     <Canvas>